 - If you have a more physically demanding job, you may need up to 3 months for full recovery.

 - Yes, Dr. McLawhorn recommends that you take antibiotics prior to the dentist and prior to having any type of potentially invasive procedure, particularly those that involve cutting skin.
 Even routine dental cleanings require antibiotics in the first 2 years after joint replacement, and it is advised to delay routine dental cleanings for at least 3 months after joint replacement surgery.

 - The American Academy of Orthopedic Surgery (AAOS) and American Dental Association (ADA) have recommended antibiotics for up to 2 years after your joint replacement.
 After 2 years, antibiotics are not required for routine dental cleanings.
 However, Dr. McLawhorn and many other joint replacement surgeons strongly recommend antibiotics for life for more invasive dental work or other procedures, since the consequences of a joint replacement infection are devastating.

 - If you are NOT allergic to Penicillin, 2 grams of Amoxicillin, Cephalexin, or Cephradine taken one hour prior to the procedure.

 - If you ARE allergic to Penicillin, 600mg of Clindamycin taken one hour prior to the procedure.

 - You can call the office for a prescription prior to any planned procedure(s).

 The risk for a blood clot is elevated for approximately 3 months after joint replacement.
 In general, you may fly 6 weeks after surgery.
 Between 6 weeks and 3 months, Dr. McLawhorn recommends taking a baby Aspirin (81 mg) prior to your flight(s).
-If you must fly sooner than 6 weeks, Dr. McLawhorn will likely recommend Lovenox injections for the flight(s).
+If you must fly sooner than 6 weeks, Dr. McLawhorn will likely recommend a stronger blood thinner such as Xarelto for the flight(s).